bobby-burns/Clik/README.md

 Current Version: Pre-Alpha 00.1

+Wouldnt reccomend clicking the "Song" button, its in testing right now

 :warning:**WARNING!
 This Version is in Pre-Alpha, the game is in no way finished and is VERY buggy** :warning:

 ## Contribute